almighty000/nilgiri/README.md

 1. Install virtualenv

-2. Install boto 2.3.0
+2. Install boto

-3. Install Django>=1.3.1 (django==1.4 recommended)
+3. Install Django

-4. Add ACCESS_KEY, SECRET_KEY and ENDPOINT to nilgiri/dashboard/nilgiri/commands/nilgiricommand.py
+4. Install MySQL-python

+5. Create a database "nilgiri"

-Run the server with:
+6. Run the server with:

     $ python manage.py runserver

+7. Create an user (not the admin user)

+8. Login and edit credentials